Alignment

 In the left column, the shapes are “perfectly” aligned by their width.
 On the right, they are aligned by their perceived center of mass.
 For vertical objects, our brain wants to see a stable “tower,” which is why the right column feels more aligned.

-Why didn’t we need to worry about this with the grides of data plots considered above?
-The reason is that the axes and boxes around the plots provide a stronger guide for alignment than do the center of masses.
+Why didn’t we need to worry about this with the grids of data plots considered above?
+The reason is that the axes and boxes around the plots provide a stronger guide for alignment than the centers of mass.
 This preference for strong lines can also be seen in text.
-Consider all the letters on the left side of this paragraph.
-These letters are not aligned by center of mass, but we perceive them as aligned, because of the strong vertical line they produce on their left side.
+Consider the letters on the left side of this paragraph.
+These letters are not aligned by center of mass, but we perceive them as aligned because of the strong vertical line they produce on their left edge.

-While vertically aligned shapes may need their center of mass to be considered, horizontally aligned shapes often have preference given to their baselines.
-Just as our brain sees vertically aligned objects as a tower that may tumble, our brain sees horizontally aligned objects as potentially resting on a shared plane.
+While vertically aligned shapes may need their center of mass to be considered, horizontally aligned shapes often give visual preference to their baselines.
+Just as our brain sees vertically aligned objects as a tower that might tumble, our brain sees horizontally aligned objects as potentially resting on a shared plane.

 Again, we can see this in the text on this page.
-Though many of the letters have different heights, they are aligned on a common baseline, and so we judge them as neatly aligned.
-In turning to shapes, we can consider the three boats drawn below.
-In the top row, the boats appear to be comically mis-aligned—though they are aligned by center of mass.
-However, we do not normally think of boats as aligning by center of mass, but by waterline.
-Thus, the boats on the bottom line appear to be well-aligned to us.
+Though many letters have different heights, they sit on a common baseline, so we judge them as neatly aligned.
+Turning to shapes, consider the boats drawn below.
+In the top row, the boats appear to be comically misaligned—even though they are aligned by center of mass.
+We do not normally think of boats aligning by center of mass, but by their waterline.
+Thus, the boats on the bottom line appear well-aligned to us.

 Two rows of three drawing of boats.
 In the top row, the boats are aligned horizontally by the center of mass, while in the bottom, they are aligned on a common baseline.